-Below is a basic outline of how a Nexus Letter or Independent Medical Opinion is structured.
-This is not the exact format produced by Valor 4 Vet.
-This is for basic understanding of how a Nexus Letter is formatted.
+Below is a general overview of how a Nexus Letter or Independent Medical Opinion (IMO) is typically organized.
+Please note that this is not the exact format used by Valor 4 Vet.
+Rather, it serves as a basic guide to understanding the structure of a Nexus Letter.

-At Valor 4 Vet we have developed a quality standard for every Nexus Letter produced by our Medical Experts.
-The standards have been established to optimize success at the VA Regional Office and meet the legal standards and expectations at the Board of Veterans Appeals.
+At Valor 4 Vet, we have established a quality standard for every Nexus Letter prepared by our Medical Experts.
+These standards are designed to maximize success at the VA Regional Office level and to meet the legal requirements and expectations of the Board of Veterans’ Appeals.

 John Smith, M.D.